Piranov/comradebot/readme.md

 # ComradeBot

-ComradeBot is a lightweight IRC bot backed by a local language model served through [Ollama](https://ollama.com/).
+A self-hosted IRC bot powered by [Ollama](https://ollama.com/).

+Built because IRC is still alive, local LLMs are fun, and sometimes a channel needs an opinionated robot comrade.

 It joins a configured channel, keeps a small per-channel message history in SQLite, and replies when users address it by nickname.

 In addition to normal LLM conversation, ComradeBot has built-in tools for web search, channel summaries, arithmetic, local date and time, and runtime status.

-Its personality can be changed with a text-based system prompt.
+Its personality can be changed with a simple text-based system prompt.

 ## Features